 A Home student is defined as a person who meets certain residency conditions (the same conditions apply to eligibility for statutory student support, for example, for the student Maintenance Loan).

 An EU student is normally defined as someone who is an EU national, who has lived in the EEA or Switzerland for three years or more before their course starts and was living in the UK on the first day of their course.
+EU students not eligible for help with living costs from Student Finance England will have a notional figure for assumed income included in their assessment.

 Please note, the Access to Learning Fund is limited and not all applicants will receive financial help or cover for their entire financial shortfall.